 Community of Anglers

-Like clay target, fishing is a sport in which anyone, any size, can excel.
+Like clay target, fishing is an outdoor sport in which anyone, any size, can excel.
 And for Schugel, who helped the Holy Family soccer team to the state tournament this year and also competes in hockey, fishing offers a different type of competitive satisfaction.